Skip to main content

 Tightening security

-Preventing pig butchering scams
+Preventing pig butchering schemes

 Pig butchering scams are a concern because they can go unnoticed for a long time, causing significant financial losses and damaging customers’ and institutions’ reputations.
 Crafty scammers exploit weaknesses in fraud and anti-money laundering (AML) compliance programs such as outdated technology, human error, or inadequate monitoring systems.